-If you hear a rumble or see a lightning strike you will need to assess how close the storm is.
+Suppose you hear a rumble or see a lightning strike, you will need to assess how close the storm is.
 The 30/30 rule is used in some countries.
-Is the ‘flash to bang’ less than 30 seconds or is it less than 30 mins since last lightning strike?
+Is the ‘flash to bang’ less than 30 seconds, or is it less than 30 mins since the last lightning strike?
 If yes to either, then the storm could be considered dangerously close.
 It is recommended that people don’t return to their activities until 30 minutes after the last lightning strike.

-If getting inside is not an option, if say you are out walking, then try to get away from wide open spaces or exposed hillsides.
+If getting inside is not an option, if you are out walking, try to get away from wide-open spaces or exposed hillsides.
 Come lower down off peaks and ridges.
 The lightning will look for the easier, quickest path to earth., Your height could aid that path.

-If stuck out surfing, crouch down in the middle of board but try too get out of the water as soon as you can.
+If stuck out surfing, crouch down in the middle of the board but try to get out of the water as soon as you can.
 Stop fishing.
-Don’t faff about with paddles, boards and watercraft, get to safety.
+Don’t faff about with paddles, boards and watercraft; get to safety.
 Again, do not shelter beneath tall or isolated trees.

 Unplug stuff.
 If a thunderstorm starts up, unplug your television and ignore any moaning children.
-If your home computer or phone charging point doesn’t have a surge protector (really!) then unplug that too.
+If your home computer or phone charging point doesn’t have a surge protector (really!), then unplug that too.
 Lightning can cause power surges with a hit more likely if you live up a hill.
 Landline telephones can also be affected as they conduct electricity.
 Ask my mother, she was electrocuted in her ear whilst chatting on the phone at the start of a storm, just before our television blew up.
-Ideally don’t use the landline until after the storm has passed (except in an emergency) and equally don’t stand outside on your mobile phone.
+Ideally, don’t use the landline until after the storm has passed (except in an emergency).
+Equally, don’t stand outside on your mobile phone.

 What to do if someone is hit by lightning.

 Lightning can cause serious burns and also cause the heart to stop.
-A person may appear dead, but they can be revived.
+A person may appear dead, but they can sometimes be revived.
 It is important to know that they will not still be “filled” with electricity.
 The strike will be grounded in the earth.
-However, the storm may be ongoing and the first part of any First Aid, if you remember DR ABC, D is Danger.
-Is there ongoing danger to you?
+However, the storm may be ongoing, and the first part of any First Aid, if you remember DR ABC, D is Danger.
+Is there an ongoing danger to you?
 They will need immediate help.
-Call for 999, if needed begin CPR and move if necessary/suitable.
-CPR attempts to restore breathing and a heartbeat.
+Call for 999, if needed, begin CPR and move if necessary/suitable.
+CPR attempts to restore partial flow of oxygenated blood to the brain and heart, can you access a defibrillator?
 If someone is conscious, they may well be distressed and have hearing problems.
 The casualty will need monitoring, reassuring and to seek medical assistance.
 The worst thing would be for lightning to strike someone’s head which is why the crouching position with head tucked in is recommended.
 Alternatively, they may suffer minor burns, temporary weakness in a limb, or just experience a strange tingling.